 - Suo Motto cases and the innovation of the Public Interest Litigation (PIL), with the discontinuation of the principle of Locus Standi, have allowed the Judiciary to intervene in many public issues, even when there is no complaint from the concerned party.

-- Although the earlier instances of Judicial Activism was connected with enforcing Fundamental Rights, nowadays, Judiciary has started interfering in the governance issues as well.
+- Although the earlier instances of Judicial Activism were connected with enforcing Fundamental Rights, nowadays, the Judiciary has started interfering in governance issues as well.

 - Examples of Judicial Activism: Invention of the ‘basic structure doctrine’ in the ‘Keshavanad Bharati case’ (1973) by which Supreme Court further extended the scope of Judicial Review, incorporation of due process of law instead of procedure established by law, collegium system, institutionalization of PIL, banning smoking in public places based on PIL, the order by Supreme Court in 2001 to provide mid-day meals to schoolchildren, the order passed by the National Green Tribunal (NGT) banning diesel trucks older than 10 years in Delhi etc.

 The line between Judicial activism and Judicial Overreach is very narrow.
 In simple terms, when Judicial activism crosses its limits and becomes Judicial adventurism it is known as Judicial Overreach.
 When the judiciary oversteps the powers given to it, it may interfere with the proper functioning of the legislative or executive organs of government.

 - From where does the power of Judicial Overreach come from: Nowhere.
 This is undesirable in any democracy.

 - Judicial Overreach destroys the spirit of separation of powers.